finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **re_open_periods**
 > PeriodDiaryEntriesReopenedResponse re_open_periods(scope, code, re_open_period_diary_entry_request=re_open_period_diary_entry_request)

-[EXPERIMENTAL] ReOpenPeriods: Reopen periods from a seed Diary Entry Code or when not specified, the last Closed Period for the given Abor.
+[EARLY ACCESS] ReOpenPeriods: Reopen periods from a seed Diary Entry Code or when not specified, the last Closed Period for the given Abor.

 Reopens one or more periods.